PremModhaOfficial/skill-fusion/README.md

 > school : TODO

-We Used Django for the api using Django Forest Framework
+We Used Django Forest Framework for the api